MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 You should now be able to run MPOS in the debugger from your local sources.

 The process of preparing a development environment is now completed.
-At this point, any extension code (X++, Commerce runtime (CRT), Retail Server, channel SQL, and point of sale (POS)) can be written, debugged, tested, and submitted to Azure DevOps.
+At this point, any extension code (X++, Commerce runtime \[CRT\], Retail Server, channel SQL, and POS) can be written, debugged, tested, and submitted to Azure DevOps.

 ## Optional: Deploy a second build environment for a different release branch

 If you must maintain multiple releases at the same time, you must create deployable packages from different code branches (for example, Main2 or Main3, and/or ProdRel1 or ProdRel2).

 The steps to set up a second build environment are the same as the steps for the first build environment.
-At this point, a Azure DevOps project, and the link between the LCS project and the Azure DevOps project, already exist.
+At this point, an Azure DevOps project, and the link between the LCS project and the Azure DevOps project, already exist.

 To separate the build environments, we recommend that you create a new Azure DevOps agent queue for the release branch.
 Although there are ways to share an agent queue (and its build environment) for multiple branches, this approach can be tricky.